 The internet offeres a lot ot data about what is popular with users and what they think an want.
 That data is hard to find and to be familiar with with web evaluation and web scraping ist helpful.
 In 2020 I worked on a market study for flower pots.
 There was a lot of data coming from the associations of the friends of the gardens.
 They show me that all people love their garden and their flowers more and more.
 Are the data true and dear to the seller of the flower pots?
 How much money do they want to spend on the jars?
 What appearance will they like?
 Lots of work to do.

-Going into price negotiations is difficult.
-What is the negotiation scope of the other side?
-How much bargaining power do both sides?
-What do I want?
+The party with the most information has advantages in negotiations.
+They know the negotiation scope of the other side and th bargaining power do both sides.
+Other questios are: What do I want?
 How to avoid getting lost in bargaining?
 After looking into auctions, where for psychological reasons it is difficult to make rational decisions, I look at the decision tree with estimated earnings and probabilities.

 Auctions – the risc of following the group

 Auctions are popular for antiques, used items and real estate.
 In the bidding war the offers may run away while the auctionator counts highet and higher.
-For that happens there have to be at least two bidders.
+This war requires at least two bidders.
 Participants see and hear competitors bid higher and higher and infect one another.
 The bidding continues, so the race goes on for not having a defeat.
 Giving up means the object is gone.
 Due to the short decision-making period and the group, spontaneous decisions are made, which be confirmed experimentally.
 As soon as the bid is accepted, the bidder goes back to his rational normal and recalculates: the high purchase price makes the investment unprofitable.
 The buyer tries to get out of the contract.
 This phenomenon occurs less often if a security deposit to be presented limits the bids.

 How a decision tree helps